ihmeuw/vivarium_research/docs/source/gbd2017_models/risks/low_birthweight_short_gestation/index.rst

-mortality are applied only to the causes that GBD considers to be affected by LBWSG (green and blue), while preserving the requirement that the `expected value`_ (denoted by :math:`E`) of the mortality hazard equals the all-cause mortality rate for the individual's location, year, age, and sex:
+mortality are applied only to the causes that GBD considers to be affected by LBWSG (green and blue), while preserving the requirement that the `expected value`_ (denoted by :math:`E`) of the mortality hazard equals the all-cause mortality rate for the individual's location, year, age group, and sex:

 .. _hazard function: https://en.wikipedia.org/wiki/Survival_analysis#Hazard_function_and_cumulative_hazard_function
 .. _expected value: https://en.wikipedia.org/wiki/Expected_value